Yerida: History

-It is difficult to estimate the number of people who emigrated from Ottoman and Mandate Palestine between the start of the Zionist movement and the establishment of the State of Israel, or the proportion of emigrants compared with the number of immigrants into the country.
-Estimates of the extent of emigration during the period of the initial Zionist settlement in Palestine with the First Aliyah, as well as the Second Aliyah, range between approximately 40% (an estimation made by Joshua Kaniel) of all immigrants and up to 80–90%.
-Although the precise number is unknown, it is known that many of the European Jewish immigrants during this period gave up after a few months and left, often suffering from hunger and disease.
-In the latter part of the Fourth Aliyah, during 1926–1928, the mandatory authorities recorded 17,972 Jewish immigrants, and the Jewish Agency counted about 1,100 more who were not registered with the authorities.
-During the same period, the authorities recorded 14,607 Jewish emigrants.
-Overall, it is estimated that about 60,000 Jews emigrated from Mandatory Palestine between 1923 and 1948, and that the total number of Jews who emigrated from the start of the Zionist project to the establishment of the state was around 90,000.
+Estimating the scale of Jewish emigration from Palestine between the beginning of the Zionist movement in the 1880s and the establishment of the State of Israel in 1948 is difficult, as is determining the proportion of emigrants relative to settlers.
+Estimates of emigration during the period of early Zionist settlement, including the First Aliyah (1881–1903) and the Second Aliyah (1904–1914), range from approximately 40% of immigrants, according to an estimate by Joshua Kaniel, to as high as 80–90%.
+David Ben-Gurion estimated that "90% of the Second Aliyah despaired of the country and left”.
+Although precise figures are unavailable, historical accounts indicate that many European Jewish settlers during this period left after less than a year, often due to hardship, hunger, and disease.

+During the latter part of the Fourth Aliyah, during 1926–1928, Mandatory Palestine authorities recorded 17,972 Jewish immigrants, while the Jewish Agency estimated that approximately 1,100 additional immigrants were not officially registered.
+In the same period, authorities recorded 14,607 Jewish emigrants.
+It is estimated that about 60,000 Jews emigrated from Mandatory Palestine between 1923 and 1948, and that approximately 90,000 Jews emigrated from the beginning of the Zionist movement until the establishment of the State of Israel.

-After Israel was established in 1948, the country experienced a wave of mass immigration lasting from 1948 to 1951, primarily from post-Holocaust Europe and Arab and Muslim countries, absorbing 688,000 immigrants during this period.
-However, some 10% of these immigrants would leave the country in the following years, primarily to Canada, Australia, and South America.
-A small number went to the United States, and it was thought that the US would be the primary destination had immigration restrictions set out by the Immigration Act of 1924 not still been in place.
-By 1953, the wave of immigration had leveled off, and emigration was increasing.
-Initially, emigration from Israel was composed largely of immigrants who were unsatisfied with life there, but in the mid-1970s the number of native Israelis leaving the country grew.
+Following the establishment of the State of Israel in 1948, the country experienced a period of mass Jewish settlement between 1948 and 1951, primarily from Europe and from Arab and Muslim countries.
+During this period, Israel absorbed approximately 688,000 immigrants.
+In subsequent years, an estimated 10% of these immigrants left the country, primarily emigrating to Canada, Australia, and South America.
+A smaller number emigrated to the United States; contemporary assessments suggested that the United States might have received a larger share had immigration restrictions imposed by the U.S. Immigration Act of 1924 not remained in effect.

+By 1953, immigration levels had stabilized while emigration increased.
+Early post-state emigration consisted largely of immigrants dissatisfied with living conditions in Israel.
+From the mid-1970s onward, an increasing number of native-born Israelis also emigrated.

-From 1948 until 1961, Israeli citizens required an exit visa as well as a passport to travel overseas even temporarily.
-Initially the intention was to prevent the departure of Jews who ought to be fighting, but also due to a perception that those leaving harmed national solidarity.
-To prevent the outflow of foreign currency, tickets could only be purchased with money sent from abroad.
-The general need for an exit visa was finally abolished in 1961 after several court cases and Knesset decisions.
-Other restrictions were eased after the Six-Day War, but still many administrative hurdles were put in front of those wishing to leave.
+Between 1948 and 1961, Israeli citizens were required to obtain both a passport and an exit visa to travel abroad, including for temporary travel.
+This policy was intended to prevent the departure of Jews who were expected to be fighting in the Israel Defense Forces, along with a perception that Jews emigrating harmed national solidarity.
+Additional restrictions were imposed on foreign currency transfers, including requirements that airline tickets be purchased using funds sent from abroad.
+The exit visa requirement was abolished in 1961 following court rulings and decisions by the Knesset, and further restrictions were eased after the Six-Day War, although administrative barriers to emigration remained.